Thailand’s largest island, Phuket packs a punch with golden beaches, leafy rainforests and a lively atmosphere in the hotspots.

 How long does it take to fly to Phuket?

-It takes about 14 hours to fly to Phuket from the UK/Ireland - long haul means one thing, in flight entertainment!
-Sprinkle in some prime reading time and a couple naps and you'll be there.
+It takes around 11-12 hours to fly to Phuket from the UK & Ireland, usually with one connection.
+Long haul means one thing – in-flight entertainment!
+Sprinkle in some prime reading time and a couple of naps and you'll be there before you know it.

 What’s the time difference between the UK/Ireland and Phuket?